Cross-validation for change-point regression: pitfalls and solutions: Numerical experiments

 \section{Numerical experiments}

-In this section we study the performance of different methods and tuning parameter selection procedures empirically.
+In this section we study the performance of different methods and tuning parameter selection procedures empirically\footnote{Code for the simulations is available at \url{https://github.com/FlorianPein/SimulationsCrossvalidationCP}}.
 We consider a variety of univariate change in mean settings and report for each setting, the proportion of times the number of change-points is underestimated ($\hat{K} < K$), correctly estimated ($\hat{K} = K$) and overestimated ($\hat{K} > K$) over $M=10\,000$ simulation runs.
 We also report the mean integrated squared error $\operatorname{MISE}$.

-In Section~\ref{sec:LargeExample}, we consider a more complicated signal than those described in Examples~\ref{example:underestmation}~and~\ref{example:overestmation} in Section~\ref{sec:L2loss}, but which still demonstrates the sensitivity of vanilla cross-validation to the locations of large change-points.
-In Section~\ref{sec:blocksSignal} investigate the performance of our new criteria a setting with the famous `block signal' \citep{donoho1994ideal}, and in Section~\ref{sec:robustness} we consider settings with non-Gaussian and non-i.i.d.\ error distributions.
-The appendix contains the results of further simulations relating to Examples~\ref{example:underestmation}~and~\ref{example:overestmation}, and a systematic study of the detection power.
+In Section~\ref{sec:LargeExample}, we consider a more complicated and perhaps more realistic signal than those described in Examples~\ref{example:underestmation}~and~\ref{example:overestmation} in Section~\ref{sec:L2loss}, but which still demonstrates the sensitivity of vanilla cross-validation to the locations of large change-points.
+In Section~\ref{sec:arlot}, we apply our procedures to a simulation setting from \citet{arlot2011segmentation}.
+In Section~\ref{sec:blocksSignal}, we investigate the performance of our new criteria in settings with the famous `block' \citep{donoho1994ideal} and 'stairs' \citep{fryzlewicz2014wild} signals, and in Section~\ref{sec:robustness} we consider settings with non-Gaussian and non-i.i.d.\ error distributions.
+Section~\ref{sec:furtherSimulations} in the supplementary material contains the results of further simulations relating to Examples~\ref{example:underestmation}~and~\ref{example:overestmation}, and a systematic study of the detection power.